 Associative remote viewing works by first having someone who will not be doing the remote viewing assign a descriptive target to stand for each possible outcome of a future event.
-(In the past, objects that were significantly different from each other were used as ARV targets.
-Currently, photographs that are different from each other are more frequently used as targets, since they are easier to manage, as the example to the right shows.)
+In the past, objects that were significantly different from each other were used as ARV targets.
+For example, a pencil might be used to stand for one team winning, and an apple for the other team winning.
+Currently, photographs that are significantly different from each other (as the example to the right shows) are more frequently used as targets, since they are easier to manage.

 Let’s say we want to know today who will win the football game tomorrow between Brigham Young University Cougars and the University of Texas Longhorns (Paul’s two foot-ball-playing alma maters!).
 So let’s pick an apple to stand for the Longhorns winning, and a pencil to stand for BYU winning (we are thus “associating” the apple with the Longhorns winning and the pencil with BYU winning).

 We then ask our remote viewers to describe the object that they will be presented the morning after the football game is over.
-If during the remote viewing session the viewers describe something round, red, and sweet-smelling, the tasker concludes that they have perceived the apple in the future.
+If during the remote viewing session the viewers describe something round, red, and sweet-smelling, we conclude that they have perceived the apple in the future.
 This means the Longhorns will win.
-Then whatever action can be taken as desired.
+Then whatever action can be take, as desired.
 In places where it is legal, this usually means a bet is placed that the Longhorns will win.

 For the sake of this example, let’s say the Longhorns do win.
 So the next step is to show the viewers the apple on the following morning.
 This is what is called “closing the feedback loop.”